-How to optimise your brake hose routing - MBR
+How to shorten and optimise your disc brake hose routing - MBR

 Banjo fiddling

-Step by step guide to tuning the banjo on the brake caliper.
+Video shows you how to shorten your hose.
+The step by step guide below shows you how to tune the banjo position on the brake caliper.

 >>> How to install a disc brake